ricemaster/6.824-mit-2020/paper-questions/Lec4 vm-ft.md

 The mechanism to prevent `split brain` is called `TEST-AND-SET`.

-VMWare uses a outside authority, a third-party server, to communicate with both primary and backup.
-This external tiebreaker tests primary and backup to find out if they're alive, and sets a flag locally to make sure there will be only one primary go live.
+The system uses shared disk as storage for both primary and backup.
+There's a `TEST-AND-SET` service running on this shared disk server.
+As an outside authority, this external tiebreaker responses the test from primary and backup, and sets a flag locally to make sure there will be only one replica go live to be the primary.
+If the primary and backup lose network contact with each other, they will both talk to `TEST-AND-SET` service trying to be the primary of the system, and usually the service allows the server who called first.